The Sorry Plight of the Human Male

 "Well, shall I get out the old belt?"

 "Charles!
-Do you want to give him a mental block?
-Mischief is often a symptom that the child feels unloved and unwanted."
+It says right here — mischief is often a symptom that the child feels unloved and unwanted."

 "Oh?"